-The Toylet is an interactive urinal system developed by Sega.
+The Toylet is an interactive urinal system developed by Sega AM1.
 Urinals featuring the Toylet are equipped with a LCD screen and pressure sensors.
 Advertisements are shown between games.
 Players' scores are recorded and can be saved onto a USB memory stick.
 The system has been installed in the men's toilets in four stations of the Tokyo Metro, including Akihabara, Soga and Ikebukuro.
 It is being trialed until the end of January 2011.
-Some units are available at the new Tokyo Joypolis.
+Units are available at Tokyo Joypolis.

 Four mini-games can be selected: